datanews/recipes/README.md

 * Grated rind of 1 lemon
 * 4 tbsp sweet red wine (kosher Manischewitz wine or similar)

-Make at least a day ahead of time and chill in the fridge.
+Mix all ingredients together and cover and chill in the fridge for at least a day.
 Great with matzoh or other crackers.
+Keeps for at least a week.